beomwookang/MobileHeteroNAS/README.md

-# Searching for Modern Mobile Architectures by Rethinking Model Paralleism
+# Adapting Neural Network by Rethinking Model Paralleism
 *Note that this work is currently under-review and thus speicific explanation and details are not available.

 ## Requirements and Setup